JustinSixsmith/junit-tests/README.md

     public double getGradeAverage(){...}
 ```
 1. As always, commit and push all your changes once you're done.
-_At the end of the exercise you will end up with a `student.Student.java` and a `StudentTest.java` class._
+_At the end of the exercise you will end up with a `main.Student.java` and a `main.StudentTest.java` class._

 #### Bonus

-- Go ahead and try to add the rest of the `CRUD` tests and functionality, write the methods for `updateGrade()` and `deleteGrade()` in the `student.Student` class.
+- Go ahead and try to add the rest of the `CRUD` tests and functionality, write the methods for `updateGrade()` and `deleteGrade()` in the `main.Student` class.

 ### Part Two: Testing Legacy Code

-Once you are done with the `student.Student.java` class.
+Once you are done with the `main.Student.java` class.

-1. Checkout to the `cohorts-feature` branch, there you will find a `Cohort.java` class inside the `src/student/java` folder, this class has already a lot of methods to calculate the cohort average grade and add a student.
+1. Checkout to the `cohorts-feature` branch, there you will find a `Cohort.java` class inside the `src/main/java` folder, this class has already a lot of methods to calculate the cohort average grade and add a main.
 Let's go ahead and make sure there's sufficient tests for this class to be deployed to production:

 1. Start by creating a new branch called: `cohorts-tests`.
 1. Then create a `CohortTest` class and build a test for each of the following requirements:
-    - A `Cohort` instance can add a `student.Student` to the `List` of students.
+    - A `Cohort` instance can add a `main.Student` to the `List` of students.
     - A `Cohort` instance can get the current `List` of students.
     - A `Cohort` instance can get the average, and it's being calculated correctly.
-1. Go back to the `StudentTest` class and refactor the code to avoid any repetition in the test cases, the use of the `@Before` annotation will be useful to achieve this, do the same with this new `CohortTest` class if you find any code repetition as well.
+1. Go back to the `main.StudentTest` class and refactor the code to avoid any repetition in the test cases, the use of the `@Before` annotation will be useful to achieve this, do the same with this new `CohortTest` class if you find any code repetition as well.

 #### Bonus